Massive star cluster formation I. High star formation efficiency while resolving feedback of individual stars: Methods

 \subsection{Standard \textsc{torch}}

-\textsc{torch}\footnote{Available at \href{https://bitbucket.org/Torch-sf/Torch/src/main/}{https://bitbucket.org/Torch-sf/Torch/src/main/}} is built upon the AMUSE framework, which couples multiple autonomous astrophysical codes.
-We choose codes that allow efficient calculation of the disparate physical processes at work in star cluster formation.
+\textsc{torch}\footnote{\textsc{torch} version used for this work: \href{https://bitbucket.org/torch-sf/torch/commits/tag/massive-cluster-1.0}{https://bitbucket.org/torch-sf/torch/commits/tag/massive-cluster-1.0}} is built upon the AMUSE framework, which couples multiple autonomous astrophysical codes.
+We chose codes that allowed efficient calculation of the disparate physical processes at work in star cluster formation.

-The \textsc{torch} framework incorporates the adaptive mesh refinement MHD code \textsc{flash} v4.6.2 \citep{flash,dubey2014}, with a number of enhancements to the base version of \textsc{flash}.
-Base \textsc{flash} handles the MHD, and sink particle formation and evolution.
-The modifications to \textsc{flash} presented in \citet{wall2019,2020Wall} include: heating and cooling, ionization, radiation transfer \citep[using ray-tracing; see][]{FERVENT10.1093/mnras/stv1906}, and feedback injection from stars.
+The \textsc{torch} framework incorporates the adaptive mesh refinement MHD code \textsc{flash} v4.6.2 \citep{flash,dubey2014} with a number of enhancements to the base version of \textsc{flash}.
+The base \textsc{flash} handles the MHD and sink particle formation and evolution.
+The modifications to \textsc{flash} presented in \citet{wall2019,2020Wall} include heating and cooling, ionization, radiation transfer \citep[using ray-tracing; see][]{FERVENT10.1093/mnras/stv1906}, and feedback injection from stars.
 Stellar feedback is implemented in \textsc{flash} in the form of ionizing extreme ultraviolet (EUV) and non-ionizing far ultraviolet (FUV) radiation in the form of radiative heating and radiation pressure, as well as mechanical feedback from stellar winds and SNe.
-We use the HLLD Riemann solver \citep{Miyoshi2005JCoPh.208..315M} in \textsc{flash} paired with third-order piecewise parabolic method reconstruction \citep{Colella1984JCoPh..54..174C}.
+FUV rays are terminated when their flux drops below $F_{\rm ray} \leq 16.9~G_0~e^{-3.5~A_v}$, where $A_v$ is the visual extinction and $G_0$ is the Habing flux.
+This cutoff is $10\times$ the applied background FUV field of $F_{ext}=1.69~G_0~e^{-3.5~A_v}$ \citep{Draine1978ApJS...36..595D}.
+This limits the number of low energy rays on the grid for computational efficiency.
+We used the HLLD Riemann solver \citep{Miyoshi2005JCoPh.208..315M} in \textsc{flash} paired with third-order piecewise parabolic method reconstruction \citep{Colella1984JCoPh..54..174C}.

-To avoid artificial fragmentation, the Jeans length must be resolved by at least four cells \citep{Truelove1997ApJ...489L.179T}.
-As density increases during collapse, the Jeans length will decrease until this criterion is no longer met at the highest level of AMR refinement.
-Sink particles are needed to collect the gas that surpasses this density.
-This constraint sets the sink radius to $R_{\rm sink}=2.5\Delta \rm x_{min}$ and gives the sink threshold density as
+To avoid artificial fragmentation, the Jeans length, must be resolved by at least four cells \citep{Truelove1997ApJ...489L.179T}.
+We used a refinement criterion of 12 cells per Jeans length along with a derefinement criterion of 24 cells per Jeans length.
+As density increases during collapse, the Jeans length decreases until this criterion is no longer met at the highest level of AMR refinement.
+Sink particles were used to collect the gas that exceeds this density.
+The Truelove criterion sets the sink radius to $R_{\rm sink}=2.5\Delta \rm x_{min}$ and gives the sink threshold density during the entire run as

-where $c_{\rm s}$ is evaluated using the initial temperature of the gas.
+where $c_{\rm s}$ was evaluated using the initial temperature of the gas.
+(If the gas heats during the run, the dense gas will be better resolved, making this a worst-case limit for the required density resolution.)